 Park staff has opportunities to provide access to unique experiences in the park.
-Stabilizing the ground surface and providing accessible camping features at Mowich Campground would provide a frontcountry and backcountry camping experience that is accessible.
+For example, stabilizing the ground surface and providing accessible camping features at Mowich Campground could provide a frontcountry and backcountry camping experience that is accessible.
 Additionally, the trail to Myrtle Falls could be greatly improved by providing level landings before and after steep slope sections and leveling the transition from pavement to the wood bridge to allow for views of Myrtle Falls.